arifshaikh0101/Data-insights-project-in-SQL-/README.md

 # Portfolio_projects
 Portfolio Project
-It is an insight management project, where stakeholder/executives came up with several quests around the company data As data analysts, we have to perform analysis and give the output in the form of a graph or pictorial presentation With the help of SQL(MySQL workbench) performed analysis and provided the result.
+It is an insight management project using SQL, where stakeholder/executives came up with several quests around the company data
+As data analysts, we have to perform analysis and give the output in the form of a graph or pictorial presentation With the help of SQL(MySQL workbench) performed analysis and provided the result.